kemitchell/writing.kemitchell.com/_posts/2015-02-09-Common-Form.md

 They are always that long, and they are always made of the same, limited choice of lower-case numbers and digits.
 There are two to the two hundred and fifty-sixth power possible Fingerprints, which is an astounding number.
 As a practical matter, it is highly, highly unlikely that any two Forms will ever have the same Fingerprint.

 Common Form servers called _Libraries_ store Forms indexed by these Fingerprints, and don't permit unauthorized users or Internet passersby to see a list of the Fingerprints on file.
-As a result, would-be readers and users have to ask for specific Fingerprints, which is to say they need to know what they're looking for or receive a Fingerprint from someone who does.
-More privileged users may be granted permission to list Forms by specific properties, such as, say, all Forms with Definitions for a given Term, but still can't see when or by who a Form was shared with the Library.
+As a result, would-be users have to ask for specific Fingerprints, They need to know what they're looking for or receive a Fingerprint from someone who does.
+More privileged users may be granted permission to list Forms by specific properties, such as, say, all Forms with Definitions for a given Term, but still can't see when or by who a Form was shared with the Library; Libraries do not store this kind of information.
 In the future, more nuanced queries will be possible, such as for all Forms summarized "Indemnification" nested somewhere within a Form summarized "Merger Agreement".

 Where sharing can be more open, such as with standard forms promulgated by industry groups or larger companies, users can create _Bookmarks_ that associate a _Name_ that people can remember (like "ISDA Master 2002") with a _Version_ number and a Fingerprint.
-For instance, "SAFE" is a bookmark on api.commonform.org with an available Version "1.0.0".
+For instance, "SAFE" is a bookmark in the public Library at api.commonform.org, with an available Version "1.0.0".
 Users who ask for the bookmark get the Form with that Fingerprint.

 [api.commonform.org/bookmarks/SAFE@1.0.0](https://anonymous:anonymous@api.commonform.org/bookmarks/SAFE@1.0.0)

- For servers operated for private, perhaps individual use, bookmarks can be used for easy access to current favorites for common needs in your practice, such as your go-to trademark assignment or financing legal opinion.
+ For servers operated for private, perhaps even individual use, Bookmarks can be used for easy access to current favorites for common needs in your practice, such as your go-to trademark assignment or financing legal opinion.

 As a practical matter, generic-sounding Definitions (not "vanity terms" like "Our Co."), generic Summaries, and judicious use of Fields to obscure confidential information would allow deal teams to share Forms with a Library on the open Internet, passing Fingerprints back and forth by way of proposal and counter-proposal.
 Any malicious third party is highly unlikely to guess the Fingerprint, not just among the other Forms that may have been shared with that Library, but lost in the forest of all possible Fingerprints, discovered or not.
-If risk that the Library may be hacked is significant, teams might send native-or markup-formatted projects by a channel they feel is more secure, such as by e-mail.
+If risk that the Library may be hacked is significant, teams might send native- or markup-formatted projects by a channel they feel is more secure, such as by e-mail, but leave (or find) its components in the open.

 ## The Future

-My priority with respect to Common Form is to battle-test its model of contract structure.
+My priority with respect to Common Form is to battle test its model of contract structure.
 I will be "dog-fooding" the command-line interface released this month in my own practice, and welcoming others to try their hands.

 The next major step is to make an interface to the system (and each user's choice of Library servers) available via web browser.
 Much of the infrastructure for that web application has already been written, and is powering the command-line interface now.
 Step changes in the capabilities of web browsers are making a great deal more possible without relying on third parties for storage of information, with all attendant privacy and confidentiality anxiety.
-I hope that Common Form's design will be borne out as a way to separate what can be shared from what cannot, with at least one manifestation of that separation at the gap between the web browsers we run to access the Internet and the servers that provide content.
+I hope that Common Form's design will be borne out as a way to separate what can be shared from what cannot, with at least one manifestation of that separation at the gap between the web browsers we run to access the Internet and the servers that provide content and persist it as we hope from desktop to mobile and back.

-In terms of the underlying data model and feature set, I hope to introduce a facility for annotation and interpretation that permits users to associate opinions and notes with Forms by Fingerprint.
-This is straightforward to implement in easy cases, where a Library can be presumed sufficiently private, sufficiently secure, and in use by attorneys under a common confidentiality umbrella, such as within a firm or on a deal team.
-It is less clear how to safely and responsibly apply knowledge of annotations to the selection of search results or back-and-forth on proposed revisions.
+In terms of the underlying data model and feature set, I am eager to introduce a facility for annotation and interpretation that permits users to associate opinions and notes with Forms by Fingerprint, but less sure how to go about it.
+The mechanism is straightforward to implement responsibly in easy cases, say where a Library can be presumed sufficiently private, sufficiently secure, and in use by attorneys under a common confidentiality umbrella, such as within a firm or on a deal team.
+It is less clear how to safely apply knowledge of annotations to, say, the generation of customized search results or facilitated back-and-forth on proposed revisions to an industry standard.
 It could be more complex still if annotations might themselves contain code, such as financial modeling or systemic risk assessment conclusions about known Forms.
-Naturally, I welcome any wisdom to be had on these kinds of possibilities.
+Naturally, I welcome the wisdom of others in grappling with these design challenges.
+I'm very conscious of the need to design these systems conscientiously, and to take the lead in identifying and assessing risks, even if my work is also transparent.

 ## Following Up

-If you're interested in Common Form, concretely or in specifics, practically or intellectually, I encourage you to reach out, whether by e-mail or via [GitHub][source], where bug reports and proposals for improvement to the software can also be made.
+Thanks so much for reading.
+If you're interested in Common Form, concretely or in specifics, practically or intellectually, I encourage you to reach out, whether by e-mail.
+You can also reach me via [GitHub][source], a computer source hosting and collaboration platform where you can file bug reports, make proposals for improvement to the software, and see how things are coming along.

 ---